 YES, because you can find an A/B test module in almost all marketing campaign management tools.

-However, here is a small list of what can make the difference between one tool and another (so remember to check these points when demonstrating in a tender in the choice of a new campaign management tool eCRM.
+On the other hand, here's a short list of things that can make the difference between one tool and another (so be sure to check these points when you're demonstrating them for a tender in the selection of a new campaign management tool eCRM.
 Oh yes, we can help you with that ;-))

 Integrate A/B testing into your mailing schedule